diegodev91/CER/YOUTUBE_INTEGRATION_GUIDE.md

 # CER YouTube Integration Guide 🎬

 ## Overview
-This guide explains how the CER platform integrates with YouTube content from La Roro Network channel to provide a seamless viewing experience for the CerRanos community.
+This guide explains how the CER platform integrates with YouTube content from La Roro Network channel to provide a seamless viewing experience for the CERranos community.

 ## Real YouTube Content Integration